there is no gender equality at the table - breaking latest news - Breaking Latest News

 Calories and kilos too many

-Sex also changes the propensity to eat at the “right” times: to support the biological clock, calorie intake should gradually decrease from morning to evening but, as Colao explains, «almost half of women concentrate their food consumption in the first part of the day against one in three men; men tend to eat more in the eveningwhen cortisol levels are lower.
-This leads to worse metabolic consequences because they are “out of phase” with respect to the biological time and this translates into an increased risk of developing obesity, also because men are more inclined than women to wake up to eat snacks at night».
-According to Colao, these hormonal differences in the choice of when and what to eat can also be reflected in health response to anti-obesity therapies: «Clinical experience with these drugs is still limited and it is not yet clear how much gender differences affect their efficacy, but there are strong signs that the effects are different in men and women.
+Sex also changes the propensity to eat at the “right” times: to support the biological clock, calorie intake should gradually decrease from morning to evening but, as Colao explains, «almost half of women concentrate their food consumption in the first part of the day against one in three men; men tend to eat more in the evening, when cortisol levels are lowest.
+This leads to worse metabolic consequences because they are “out of phase” with respect to the biological time and this translates into a higher risk of developing obesity , also because men are more inclined than women to wake up to eat snacks at night».
+According to Colao, these hormonal differences in the choice of when and what to eat can also be reflected in health response to anti-obesity therapies : ‘Clinical experience with these drugs is still limited and it is not yet clear how much gender differences affect their efficacy, but there are strong signs that the effects are different in men and women.
 Pharmacological therapiesalso because they are expensive, they should therefore be adapted to the patient’s sex and to do this, more in-depth clinical studies are needed that also focus on gender differences».